mwoinoski/python_bootcamp/exercises/case_study/README.md

 ## Unit tests for ETL components

 See ``tests/case_study/etl/load/test_loader_csv.py`` for examples of using PySpark DataFrames for validating ETL results.
-In this, the extract and load operations use CSV files, but the same technique can be used for operations on database tables.
+In this case, the extract and load operations use CSV files, but the same technique can be used for operations on database tables.